robulouski/voidy-bootstrap/README.rst

 The theme tries to accommodate common blogging needs and provide ways to easily accomplish common customisations.

-Customised stylesheets, JavaScript and other modifications can be easily incorporated using configuration settings, and content can be added to the base layout by strategically adding template fragments (as opposed to modifying existing templates).
+Customised CSS, JavaScript and other modifications can be easily incorporated using configuration settings, and content can be added to the base layout by strategically adding template fragments (as opposed to modifying existing templates).